thesse1/webmethods-api-gateway-staging/README.md

   - The developer would then create a new collection of function/regression tests for the API project in the local Postman REST client with requests and tests for the new API.

-  - Optional, but highly recommended: The developer creates a new feature branch for the change in the VCS.
+  - Optional, but highly recommended: The developer creates a new feature branch for the change in Git.

   - The developer will now have to create a new API project folder under /apis with a new export_payload.json file including the ID of the new API and commit the change.
 The API ID can be extracted from the URL of the API details page in the API Gateway UI.
-The developer will also have to create an empty assets folder in the API project root folder and commit the change.
+The developer will also have to create an assets folder with a dummy file in the API project root folder and commit the change.
 The folder will later hold the asset definitions exported from the central DESIGN environment.

+> Note: The dummy file is necessary because Git will not include an empty folder in the commit.
+It will be overwritten automatically be the first export of the API project.

-  - Now the new API has to be committed to the VCS system such that it propagates to the next stage.
-The developer executes the `Export selected/arbitrary API project from DESIGN` pipeline for the petstore API project.
+  - Now the new API has to be committed to Git such that it propagates to the next stage.
+The developer executes the `Export arbitrary API project from DESIGN` pipeline for the petstore API project.

-  - The developer would now export the Postman test collection in the Postman REST client and store it under APITest.json in the API project root folder and commit the change.
+  - The developer would now export the Postman test collection in the Postman REST client and store it under APITest.json in the API tests folder under /postman/collections/apitests and commit the change.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the deploy_to_stages pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the `Deploy arbitrary API project` pipeline.

   - The new API can now be tested on DEV_INT or DEV_EXT environment.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to TEST_INT or TEST_EXT using the deploy_to_stages pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to TEST_INT or TEST_EXT using the `Deploy arbitrary API project` pipeline.

   - The new API can now be tested on TEST_INT or TEST_EXT environment.

-  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the deploy_to_stages pipeline.
+  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the `Deploy arbitrary API project` pipeline.

+> Note: You cannot directly use the `Export selected API project from DESIGN` or the `Deploy selected API project(s)` pipelines for a new API project, because the new API project is not yet reflected properly in the pipeline definitions for these pipelines, but you can directly use the `Export arbitrary API project from DESIGN` and the `Deploy arbitrary API project` pipelines.
+Please check the implementation notes section below on how to include the new API project in the pipeline definitions.

 # Implementation notes